LVC Math Club students visit Franklin Institute

 Flex your math skills with the Mathematical Physics Research Group.
 You’ll work with professors and peers from the physics and computer and data science programs, collaborating on research topics like functional programming and quantum information science.

-median wage for all math occupations
+median pay for all math occupations in 2023 (Bureau of Labor Statistics)

 In Their Words